Counting the Cost: How Money Shapes Gun Legislation and Litigation

 In addition to influencing legislation, money also plays a significant role in gun litigation.
 When victims of gun violence file lawsuits against gun manufacturers or sellers, they often face an uphill battle due to the deep pockets of the gun industry.

-Gun manufacturers and sellers have vast financial resources at their disposal, allowing them to hire top-notch legal teams to defend against lawsuits.
+Gun manufacturers and sellers have vast financial resources their disposal, allowing them to hire top-notch legal teams to defend against lawsuits.
 These companies argue that they should not be held liable for the actions of individuals who misuse their products, and they often win in court due to their superior legal firepower.

 On the other hand, victims of gun violence often struggle to find legal representation due to the complex nature of gun cases and the high costs associated with pursuing litigation.
 Without access to adequate legal representation, these victims are often unable to hold gun manufacturers accountable for their role in contributing to gun violence.